Security Information and Event Management (SIEM). What It Is and How It Works.

 A SIEM software is excellent for better compliance, so make sure your software can support your organization’s specific compliance requirements.

-Testing is a stage that should not be skipped in the implementation of a SIEM software because it’s crucial to assess how it reacts.
+Testing is a stage that should not be skipped in the implementation of a SIEM software.
+This step it’s crucial to assess how a SIEM software reacts.

 - Implement a response plan

-I cannot stress enough the importance of having a response plan if a cybersecurity incident happens.
-It’s very probably that time won’t be on your side in those moments, so your staff must know exactly what to do following a SIEM alert.
+I cannot stress enough the importance of having a response plan if a security incident happens.
+It’s very probable that time won’t be on your side in those moments, so your staff must know exactly what to do following SIEM security alerts.

-Our enhanced EDR tool (we call it EPDR, endpoint prevention, detection and response) is a powerful cybersecurity tool that provides endpoint protection, advanced investigation, threat hunting capabilities and quickly responds to sophisticated malware – both known and yet unknown.
+Our enhanced EDR tool (we call it EPDR, endpoint prevention, detection, and response) is a powerful cybersecurity tool.
+It provides endpoint protection, advanced investigation, threat hunting capabilities and quickly responds to sophisticated malware – both known and yet unknown.

 - Next-gen Antivirus & Firewall which stops known threats;